keshav-chaure/scratchApp/README.md

 ## scratchApp
 ### react demo to popup and adding li from parent to child state
-ract demo app for multilingual or i18n support using react-intl.

 ## Installation
  1. go to project folder